openharmony/docs/en/application-dev/reference/apis/js-apis-ability-particleAbility.md

 disconnectAbility(connection: number): Promise\<void>;

-Disconnects this ability from the Service ability.
+Disconnects this ability from a specific ServiceAbility.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.FAModel